cecid/hermes-docs/docs/source/installation.rst

 1. Execute the installer

-   * For Windows, open a command prompt and type :samp:`java –jar hermes2_installer.jar` or if :program:`java` is not set in your environment path, specify the full path.
+   * For Windows, open a command prompt and type ``java –jar hermes2_installer.jar`` or if :program:`java` is not set in your environment path, specify the full path.
    * For Unix/Linux, open :program:`xterm` and follow the same procedure as above.

    **Or:**